kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## casting //L
+Casting is a process of converting one type, which could be a class or interface to another.
+According to the rules of the Java programming language, only classes or interfaces (collectively known as Type) from the same type hierarchy can be cast or converted into each other.

+Example of an incorrect cast:
+ArrayList names = new ArrayList();
+names.add("abcd"); //adding String
+names.add(1);   //adding Integer

+String name = (String) names.get(0); //OK
+name = (String) names.get(1); // throw ClassCastException because you can not convert Integer to String

+Example of an incorrect cast:
+ArrayList numbers = new ArrayList();
+names.add(4.5); //adding float
+names.add(1);   //adding Integer

+float n1 = (float) numbers.get(0); //OK
+n1 = (float) numbers.get(1); // This is also acceptable because Float and Integer are in the same hierarchy.

 ## instanceof operator //T
 The instanceof operator is used to test whether the object is an instance of the specified type (class or subclass or interface).
 The instanceof is also known as type comparison